Canas/kaftools/README.md

+**Warning: this is a side-project in progress so many bugs could arise.
+Please raise an issue if this happens.**

 # Kernel Adaptive Filtering for Python
 This package implements several Kernel Adaptive Filtering algorithms for research purposes.
 It aims to be easily extendable.